 Sewage Disposal and Water Supply.
-Barnet Village has a privately owned water system.
+Barnet Village has a water system owned by Fire District #2.
 McIndoe Falls water system is owned by the local fire district.
 Passumpsic Village is served by the Town of St. Johnsbury Water System.
 The remaining Barnet households maintain private water supplies.
 There are presently no public sewage treatment facilities in the Town.

 Cemeteries.
-The Town contributes to the maintenance of three cemeteries: Stevens Cemetery, Palmer Cemetery and the Pleasant View Cemetery.
-Other cemeteries include the West Barnet, Barnet Center, Walter Harvey, and McIndoe Falls cemeteries.
+The Town contributes to the maintenance of three cemeteries: Stevens Cemetery, Palmer Cemetery, Pleasant View Cemetery, and McIndoe Falls Cemetery.
+Other cemeteries include the West Barnet, Barnet Center, and Walter Harvey.

-Municipal Services:Goals
+Municipal Services: Goals